Virgin and Child (after van der Goes?): Description

 Both figures in the central panel have gilded halos.
 Mary is shown as be very young, likely no older than 15.
-She has blue green-eyes and reddish blond hair which is decorated with a green striped headband studded with an ornament jeweled with a ruby, two pearls and a diamond.
+She has blue green-eyes and reddish-blond hair, which is decorated with a green striped headband studded with an ornament jewelled with a ruby, two pearls and a diamond.
 She wears a long blue mantle which veils her face and drapes over her purple under-dress and blue fur-lined dress.
 The fur line extends beneath the child.
-The child has short blond hair and blue eyes, and is cradled by Mary's hand; her long fine fingers are shown reaching under his legs and across the lower chest.
+The child has short blond hair and blue eyes and is cradled by Mary's hand; her long, fine fingers are shown reaching under his legs and across the lower chest.
 He is shown sitting on white cloth, toying with a string of red coral rosary beads which cast a shadow over his chest.
 The beads are strung on a green chord which drapes over his shoulder.
 At the time coral was used to protect children from evil spirits.

 Areas of the central panel have faded or are damaged, especially around the child's cheek, and across the Virgin's veil.
-As a result, it was heavily over-painted before acquired by Layard.
-All three were cleaned and restored by the National Gallery in 1957, when most of the over-paint was removed.
+As a result, it was heavily over-painted before it was acquired by Layard.
+All three were cleaned and restored by the National Gallery in 1957 when most of the over-paint was removed.

-While the background of the center panel is painted in solid black the black of the outer wings is mixed with red earth.
+While the background of the centre panel is painted in solid black, the black of the outer wings is mixed with red earth.
 The reverse of each panel is coated with thick matt black, although they had been at some early point layered with white paint.
 The lack of any background detail is unusual for paintings of the era, but along with the close cropping, reinforces the intimacy of the panel.
 In addition, it removes the figures from any earthly context, and further reinforces their idealised and sacred presentation, they seem far removed from our own world.
 The single oak boards of the outer wings are both of vertical grain, and it is likely that the hinges are original 1500 c.
 They wings are still shuttable via an outer hook which fits with a ring on the back of the left panel.
 Both nail and hook seem to be original.